AliceWonderMiscreations/FileResource/README.md

 The idea is to extend the class adding a method construct the necessary `FileResource` object and then serve it.

+AWonderPHP\FileResource\GenericFileResource

+This is a very generic class that extends the `FileResource` abstract class.
+It exists to provide for easy unit testing of the public methods in the abstract class but it can be used in web applications.

+The `__construct` function takes a single argument, an array of `key => value` pairs where the `key` corresponds to the FileResource property you wish to set.

 -----------------------------------
 __EOF__